hubotio/hubot/docs/deploying/unix.md

 # Deploying to Unix

-Because there are so many variations of Linux, and more generally UNIX, it's difficult for the hubot team to have canonical documentation for installing and deploying it to every version out there.
+Because there are so many variations of Linux, and more generally UNIX, it's difficult for the botforge team to have canonical documentation for installing and deploying it to every version out there.
 So, this is an attempt to give an overview of what's needed to get deploying.

-There are 3 primary things to deploying and running hubot:
+There are 3 primary things to deploying and running botforge:

   * node and npm
   * a way to get source code updated on the server
-  * a way to start hubot, start it up if it crashes, and restart it when code updates
+  * a way to start botforge, start it up if it crashes, and restart it when code updates

 ## node and npm